Our Team: Board + Staff

 CEO & Founder, Pathways to Housing

-Kate Leahy, Director of Operations and Communications email@example.com
+Kate Leahy, Director

-Kate has fifteen years of experience working in public service and on behalf of the homeless.
+Kate has over fifteen years of experience working in public service and on behalf of the homeless.
 Before joining the Coalition, she served as the Director of Quality Assurance for homeless outreach and placement at Breaking Ground (formerly Common Ground), a NYC-based supportive housing organization.
 She also worked as part of a team that helped to develop and launch NYC's first nonprofit assistance website under the guidance of NYC's Deputy Mayor of Health and Human Services.
 Kate has a Master’s Degree in Public and Nonprofit Management and Policy from New York University's Wagner School of Public Service.